skylight-hq/skylight.digital/pages/brand/identity/colors.md

   <div class="grid__content" markdown="1">
 To provide a practical range of values for web/screen applications, we’ve extended the original base palette (indicated by the `-100` suffix).

-We also added labels to each swatch so you can check whether there’s sufficient contrast to meet WCAG AA standards.
+We also added labels to each swatch so you can check whether there’s sufficient contrast to meet [WCAG 2.0 Level AA guidelines](https://webaim.org/resources/contrastchecker/).
   </div>
 </div>